hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 Recognize the Diverse Uses for Your Data
 ========================================

-Make sure that you are identifying all uses in the planning phase, so you can try to reduce the need to make significant  changes to the data requirements later on.
+Make sure that you are identifying all uses in the planning phase so you can try to reduce the need to make significant changes to the data requirements later on.
 This can include uses such as:

 * Quality assurance
-* Verification of incentive eligibility or financing
+* Verification of energy savings, incentive eligibility or financing
 * Marketing
 * Measurement and evaluation
 * Energy efficiency planning